samwimpenny/Global-Waveform-Catalogue/README.md

 ## Contributing to the Catalogue:

 If you have tables of waveform-modelled earthquakes that are not included in the current version of the gWFM, then we are happy to accept contributions.
-The best way to contribute is to send a ASCII table of the solution information to sew57@cam.ac.uk with the following format:
+The best way to contribute is to send a ASCII table of the solution information to Sam Wimpenny with the following format:

     yyyymmdd hhmm longitude latitude depth strike dip rake magnitude reference

 ## Quality Control and Errors in the Catalogue:

 The vast majority of this catalogue has been typed by hand, but there may remain some typographical errors.
-If you find any, please email sew57@cam.ac.uk with the line in error and what you think it should read.
+If you find any, please email earswi@leeds.ac.uk with the line in error and what you think it should read.

 The quality control has included:
 1) Checking for each entry for matching events in the ISC-EHB and gCMT with matching times (within +/- 1 minute) and locations (within +/- 0.5 degrees).